-GHG emission reductions from rooftop solar PV were calculated using multi-family and single-family housing data and projections from the California Department of Finance.
+GHG emissions reductions from rooftop solar PV were calculated using multifamily and singlefamily housing data and projections from the California Department of Finance.
 The baseline year for existing residential buildings is assumed to be 2023 because this is the earliest date that the 2045 CAP could be adopted and go into effect.
-Installation of rooftop solar PV on existing multi-family and single-family residential buildings therefore assumes a baseline year of 2023, and installation of rooftop solar PV on new multi-family residential buildings in 2030, 2035, and 2045 is based on the cumulative number of new multi-family households constructed from 2023 through each target years (e.g., the number of new multi-family residential buildings in 2030 is equal to the sum of all new multi-family housing built between 2023 and 2030).
+Installation of rooftop solar PV on existing multifamily and single-family residential buildings therefore assumes a baseline year of 2023, and installation of rooftop solar PV on new multifamily residential buildings in 2030, 2035, and 2045 is based on the cumulative number of new multifamily households constructed from 2023 through each target years (e.g., the number of new multifamily residential buildings in 2030 is equal to the sum of all new multifamily housing built between 2023 and 2030).

 The total number of existing and new households for each target year was then multiplied by the solar PV installation rate for each target year to obtain the number of participating households installing rooftop solar PV through implementation of Measure ES3.
-The average multi-family solar system size of 6.1 kW was calculated using data from Center for Sustainable Energy's Fostering a Future for Multifamily Solar study for the City of Santa Monica.
-The average annual system electricity production (or system output) in kWh was then determined by inputting the 6.1 kW average system size into the National Renewable Energy Laboratory (NREL) PVWatts calculator for a project located in Los Angeles.
-The average system output was then multiplied by the number of participating households for both existing and new multifamily development to determine the total solar production (in kWh) for each target year.
-GHG emission reductions were calculated by multiplying the total solar production by the relevant SCE and CPA electricity emission factors, using the same participation rates and electricity emission factors implemented under Measure ES2.
+The average multifamily solar system size of 6.1 kW was calculated using data from Center for Sustainable Energy's Fostering a Future for Multifamily Solar study for the City of Santa Monica.20 The average annual system electricity production (or system output) in kWh was then determined by inputting the 6.1 kW average system size into the National Renewable Energy Laboratory (NREL) PVWatts calculator for a project located in Los Angeles.21 The average system output was then multiplied by the number of participating households for both existing and new multifamily development to determine the total solar production (in kWh) for each target year.
+GHG emissions reductions were calculated by multiplying the total solar production by the relevant SCE and CPA electricity emission factors, using the same participation rates and electricity emission factors implemented under Measure ES2.

 For existing single-family residential buildings, the total number of households was multiplied by the solar PV installation rate for each target year to obtain the number of participating households installing rooftop solar PV through implementation of Measure ES5.
-The average single-family solar system size of 6.3 kW was calculated using data from using statewide data from Berkeley Laboratory's Tracking the Sun database.
-The average annual system electricity production (or system output) in kWh was then determined by inputting the 6.3 kW average system size into the National Renewable Energy Laboratory (NREL) PVWatts calculator for a project located in Los Angeles.
-The average system output was then multiplied by the number of participating households for existing single-family development to determine the total solar production (in kWh) for each target year.
-GHG emission reductions were calculated by multiplying the total solar production by the relevant SCE and CPA electricity emission factors, using the same participation rates and electricity emission factors implemented under Measure ES2.
+The average single-family solar system size of 6.3 kW was calculated using data from using statewide data from Berkeley Laboratory's Tracking the Sun database.22 The average annual system electricity production (or system output) in kWh was then determined by inputting the 6.3 kW average system size into the NREL PVWatts calculator for a project located in Los Angeles.23 The average system output was then multiplied by the number of participating households for existing single-family development to determine the total solar production (in kWh) for each target year.
+GHG emissions reductions were calculated by multiplying the total solar production by the relevant SCE and CPA electricity emission factors, using the same participation rates and electricity emission factors implemented under Measure ES2.